Child Pornography LAWYER

 Your IP Address Doesn’t Confirm Your Guilt

-It’s also worth mentioning that some people believe they are protected from computer crime investigations as long as they use a private browser, but this is not enough to keep evidence of illegal activities.
-On the other hand, your IP address alone is not enough to convict you of a computer crime as it is all too common for people to share IP addresses and just because police and prosecutors get a warrant to seize your cell phone or computer does not mean they will find evidence of a crime.
+Some believe they are protected from computer crime investigations as long as they use a private browser, but this is not enough to keep evidence of illegal activities.
+On the other hand, your IP address alone is not enough to convict you of a computer crime because it is common for people to share IP addresses.
+Just because police and prosecutors get a warrant to seize your cell phone or computer does not mean they will find evidence of a crime.

-Even if illegal material was found on your computer, it does not necessarily mean you were the one who downloaded it or that you even knew it was there.
+Even if investigators uncover illegal material on your computer, it does not necessarily mean you were the one who downloaded it or that you even knew it was there.
 Guest users and viruses can download files without the owner of the device’s knowledge.

 Protect Your Rights During Police Searches

 Remember, the prosecution must prove you guilty beyond a reasonable doubt, which is why they will collect all the evidence they can to make their case against you as strong as possible.
-Because child pornography crimes so often involve cell phones, computers and other digital files, it is critical you work with a lawyer with experience in complex digital crimes.
+Because child pornography crimes often involve cell phones, computers and other digital files, you must work with a lawyer with experience in complex digital crimes.

 Penalties for Child Pornography Convictions